 For Design Principles:

-- Importance in Graphic Design: Offers free courses on color theory, typography, and layout.
+• Importance in Graphic Design: Free color theory, typography, and layout courses are offered.

 For Sourcing Images:

-- Importance in Graphic Design: Provides a wide range of images for various niches.
+• Importance in Graphic Design: Provides various images for various niches.

 AI-Powered Tools for Images: